TradeWars/gamemode/.github/CONTRIBUTING.md

 Modules follow the following order of sections:

 - First line should be a comment describing the module
-- External Packages - Installed packages
+- "External Packages" - Installed packages
-- Internal Packages - Packages from within the project
+- "Internal Packages" - Packages from within the project
-- Global Declarations - Declarations shared among modules or packages
+- "Declarations" - `new` declarations shared globally
-- Internal Modules - Files included with `#include ""` in the same directory
-- (y_hooks for this module must be included here instead of External Packages)
-- API - The function interface that other packages will use
+- "API" - The function interface that other packages will use
-- Internal - Internal static functions
+- "Internal" - Internal includes and `static` declarations and definitions

-Use this mnemonic to help you remember the order: **CEIGIYAI**
+Use this mnemonic to help you remember the order: **EIDAI** or: "Einstein Isn't Damn Artificial Intelligence"

-The _Global Declarations_ section includes forward declarations for events.

 Keeping all the exported functions and events near the top of the file makes it easier to understand what functionality a package provides.